On this page

-Last year we sold each other almost $6 billion worth of goods and services.
+In the year to March 2020, we sold each other just over $6 billion worth of goods and services.
 We have substantial investment and R&D links.

 But there is scope for us to do more through a free trade agreement that removes tariffs, addresses non-tariff barriers, and provides improved access for New Zealand services exporters and investors and companies wanting to bid for UK government contracts.

-Early conclusion of a high quality, comprehensive and inclusive FTA will:
+Conclusion of a high quality, comprehensive and inclusive FTA:

-- be an important next step in growing New Zealand’s future economic relationship with the UK
+- is an important next step in growing New Zealand’s future economic relationship with the UK

-- create new opportunities for New Zealanders to grow their business in the UK
+- creates new opportunities for New Zealanders to grow their business in the UK

-- promote our sustainable development and inclusive trade objectives to enable the benefits of trade to reach all communities in New Zealand
+- promotes our sustainable development and inclusive trade objectives to enable the benefits of trade to reach all communities in New Zealand and:

-- contribute to New Zealand’s COVID-19 trade recovery strategy.
+- contributes to New Zealand’s COVID-19 trade recovery strategy.

 Benefits to New Zealand